livetocode/node-memtest/README.md

 Which means that if the node process comes near to the cgroup limit, it won't have the chance to kick off its GC and might go across the limit, which will force the OS to kill the process.

-To avoid this issue, you can also specify how much memory your node app should use with the --max_old_space_sizes parameter.
+To avoid this issue, you can also specify how much memory your node app should use with the --max_old_space_size parameter.

-Note that when your node process exceeds the allocated memory defined by the --max_old_space_sizes parameter, it will terminate with an out of memory error.
-This is more explicit that having the process killed and will be captured in the logs.
+Note that when your node process exceeds the allocated memory defined by the --max_old_space_size parameter, it will terminate with an out of memory error.
+This is more explicit than having the process killed and will be captured in the logs.

-Finally, this memory setting is only useful if your process would cross the specified cgroup memory, otherwise the node process will regularly start its GC and release memory.
+Finally, this memory setting is only useful if your process would cross the specified cgroup memory limit, otherwise the node process will regularly start its GC and release memory.
-But if your process handles a heavy load, it might reach this constraint and be kilsled without the chance of exercizing its GC, which might happen more frequently if you try to give the minimum required memory to a container, because you want to run as many containers as you can within a node (in a Kubernetes cluster for instance).
+But if your process handles a heavy load, it might reach this constraint and be killed without the chance of exercising its GC, which might happen more frequently if you try to give the minimum required memory to a container, because you want to run as many containers as you can within a node (in a Kubernetes cluster for instance).

+# Solution

+I enhanced the script provided by Tom Spencer in his [blog](https://www.fiznool.com/blog/2016/10/01/running-a-node-dot-js-app-in-a-low-memory-environment/), in order to automatically detect the available memory in the cgroup.
+See [nodejs.memory.limit.sh](nodejs.memory.limit.sh)

+Also, instead of manually defining the --max_old_space_size parameter, which might be difficult when invoking npm tasks for instance, I'm proposing to patch the node behaviour by replacing the node executable with a bash script that will detect the memory available and call the real node process with the extra memory parameter.

+We can easily either put the script in a shared base image or subclass any Docker image containing a node app, in order to inject the script and make it fully tansparent.
+When the script applies, it will log what it does with the [NODEJS-OVERRIDE] prefix, and avoid any surprise or black magic!
+See [Dockerfile.patched](Dockerfile.patched) as an example.

+This is not a perfect solution, but it should work most of the time in containers since they usually just start a node process (sometimes via npm).

+See test #6 if you want to check how it works...

 # Build